AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/open-api-based-apis.md

 * API setup and usage tutorial
 * [Informational Guides](https://developer.adobe.com/experience-cloud/experience-manager-apis/guides/), including [API concepts and syntax](https://developer.adobe.com/experience-cloud/experience-manager-apis/guides/how-to/)
-* API-endpoint reference documentation
+* API-endpoint [reference documentation](https://developer.adobe.com/experience-cloud/experience-manager-apis/), where some of the APIs are OpenAPI-based, such as [this Sites API](https://developer.adobe.com/experience-cloud/experience-manager-apis/api/stable/sites/).
+Reference documentation also includes an API playground, which makes it simple to try out an endpoint using a bearer token generated with the Adobe Developer Console.

-For the many OpenAPI-based AEM APIs that require authentication, credentials for APIs are generated using Adobe Developer Console.
+For the many OpenAPI-based AEM APIs that require authentication, credentials for APIs are generated using [Adobe Developer Console](https://developer.adobe.com/developer-console/docs/guides/).
 A common use case involves integrations with systems such as CRM or PIM, where AEM API calls are made to retrieve or persist data.
-Applications may subscribe to events emitted by AEM to trigger an API all to retrieve more data.
-Supported API authentication approaches differ based on the endpoint, but may include Server-to-Server OAuth, Web App, and Single Page Application (SPA).
+Applications may subscribe to events emitted by AEM to trigger an API call to retrieve more data.
+Supported API authentication types differ based on the endpoint, but may be Server-to-Server OAuth, Web App, and Single Page Application (SPA).

 ## Configuring API Access {#configuring-api-access}